Amazon's early Black Friday sale is happening now and here are our favorite deals

 Pre-Black Friday Amazon device deals

-Looking to save money on the Echo Show 5 (50% off), an Amazon Kindle or one of Amazon's other popular gadgets?
+Looking to save money on an Amazon Kindle or one of Amazon's other popular gadgets?
 Here are all the best pre-Black Friday deals on Amazon-made devices right now.

 50" and 55" Amazon Fire TV 4K smart TVs: $330 and $380